Israel freezes programme to send vaccines abroad, defence minister says

 The Czech Republic is one of Israel’s strongest supporters in the European Union.

+India approved the shipment of vaccines to Cambodia and plans to supply Mongolia and Pacific Island states, seeking to gain an advantage over China, which has also promised shots to regional neighbours.

+Russia also donated doses of its Sputnik V vaccine worldwide, including to the Palestinians and to Latin America to cover shortfalls.

-Before it was suspended Israeli Energy Minister Yuval Steinitz defended the Israeli action, saying on Thursday that Netanyahu was “using the fact that we are the first (country) with a surplus” for political and diplomatic ends.
+Before the Israeli programme was suspended Energy Minister Yuval Steinitz defended it, saying that Netanyahu was “using the fact that we are the first (country) with a surplus” for political and diplomatic ends.

 “It’s un-humanitarian not to give vaccines to someone in need,” Steinitz said.
 The doses donated to each country number in the few thousands, he said.

-Reporting by Ari Rabinovitch and Stephen Farrell and Rami Ayyub in Jerusalem.
-Additional reporting by Gustavo Palencia in Tegucigalpa and Jason Hovet in Prague.
+Additional reporting by Maayan Lubell in Jerusalem, Gustavo Palencia in Tegucigalpa and Jason Hovet in Prague.
 Editing by Peter Graff and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.